17 May 2018

 I also use XRG 2.5 as my main system dashboard of how much memory is being used, what the CPUs are doing, etc. This is an absolute must have up all the time.

 My single most important piece of software is my custom rsync tool.
 My version of rsync copies Macintosh resource forks (not so important any more), and file creation dates (very important to me).
 I have been using a build of rsync 3.0.4 that I made in 8 Sep 2008 for nearly a decade (3504 days).
 On April 13th, 2018, I finally moved forward to a new custom rsync based on rsync 3.1.3, but it continues to support Mac extended attributes.
-It also is now a 64-bit executable.
+It also is now a 64-bit executable, so it is ready for a 64-bit only world that will most likely be here soon.
+It was build with Xcode 9.3 tools.

 I have my own 64-bit build of agrep 2.04 from March of 1992!
 I had to clean up the K&R style the other day to get it to build with clang, but this tool continues to be useful.